 The contingency list used in the operations horizon includes, as a minimum, all non-radial BES transmission lines and BES transformers with a high side winding greater than 100 kV and at least one secondary winding greater than 100kV, and all BES generation facilities.
 Two transmission lines sharing the same tower for longer than 0.5 mile are modeled as a relevant system contingency.
 ERCOT ISO defines transmission line contingencies for all non-radial line segments that make up the circuit between two or more fault relaying breakers/disconnect switches located at two or more switching stations.
 Similarly, contingencies for autotransformers are defined for the autos and their corresponding fault relaying breakers and switches.
-[FAC-011-2 R3.2].
+[FAC-011-3 R3.2].

-ERCOT ISO considers actual or expected system conditions for the future operations time horizon and compares this with the planning horizon conditions studied to determine if a stability limit identified in the planning horizon is applicable in the operations horizon.
+ERCOT ISO considers expected system conditions for the future operations time horizon to determine if a stability limit identified in the planning horizon is applicable in the operations horizon.
 Any multiple contingencies associated with the stability limits are reviewed as part of the study that identified the stability limits, through coordination between planning and operations, to determine if they are credible multiple contingencies in the operations horizon.
 ERCOT ISO considers other currently used credible multiple contingencies in the operations horizon as a basis for inclusion in the list of associated multiple contingencies related to the stability limit.
 The credible multiple contingencies (associated with the stability limits), that were determined to be applicable in the operations horizon, are modeled and or modified as necessary.
-Stability limits associated with more than one transmission element are modeled in the Network Model as an interface (a set of transmission lines whose flow is aggregated).
-The numeric values of the limits are calculated and or updated prior to studies that utilize the limits, as necessary, due to study conditions that would potentially invalidate the previously calculated limits.
-[FAC-011-2 R3.3, R3.3.1].
+Stability limits associated with more than one transmission element are modeled in the Network Model as an interface (a set of transmission lines whose flow is aggregated), and are typically managed through the use of a Generic Transmission Constraint.
+The numeric values of the limits are calculated prior to operational studies that utilize the limits and are updated as necessary.
+[FAC-011-3 R3.3, R3.3.1].

 Contingencies identified during the review for operations horizon are monitored in Real-Time using Real-Time applications and tools.
 ERCOT ISO uses the Voltage Security Assessment Tool (VSAT) and Transient Security Assessment Tool (TSAT) in Real-Time to determine and monitor stability limits, including stability limits that are SOLs.
 Reliability margins are established for stability limit SOLs through off-line studies and or operational experience, and applied in Real-Time.
 These reliability margins are intended to allow time to respond to potential exceedances with the intent of avoiding an exceedance of identified stability limits.

-When using an SSWG case, and where otherwise appropriate, simulations of SPS actions are allowed and included in the studies.
-This would be determined by the impact the SPS would have on Facilities in the studies e.g. (If an SPS is not in the area and does not impact a Facility in the area, it would not be included.)
-If the impact of the SPS does not affect the type of limit being determined, it may not be included.
-When using the Network Operations Model as the study case, SPSs are always evaluated as they are modeled as part of the Network Operations Model, unless the SPS is in outage.
-SPSs are allowed in Voltage Security Analysis Tool (VSAT) and Transient Security Analysis Tool (TSAT) as needed.
-[FAC-011-2 R3.5].
+When using an SSWG case, and where otherwise appropriate, simulations ofRAS or AMP actions are allowed and included in the studies.
+This would be determined by the impact the RAS or AMP would have on Facilities in the studies (e.g., if a RAS or AMP is not in the area and does not impact a Facility in the area, it would not be included.)
+If the impact of the RAS or AMP does not affect the type of limit being determined, it may not be included.
+When using the Network Operations Model as the study case, RASs or AMPs are always evaluated as they are modeled as part of the Network Operations Model, unless the RAS or AMP is in outage.
+RASs or AMPs are allowed in the Voltage Security Analysis Tool (VSAT) and Transient Security Analysis Tool (TSAT) as needed.
+[FAC-011-3 R3.5].